ESP8266 NodeMCU

 Time to setup a developer environment, instead of just ”lua-scripting”.

-In extension, you can search for arduino and chose to install PlatformIO IDE.
+In extension, you can search for Arduino and choose to install PlatformIO IDE.

 Restart Visual Studio Code.
-Chose ”Project Examples”, then Install Embedded Platform.
-Search for 8266, chose Espressif 8266 and hit install (1.4.0) This package contains examples for NodeMCU 1.0 (ESP-12E Module).
-Now, go back and chose ”Project Examples”.
+Choose ”Project Examples”, then Install Embedded Platform.
+Search for 8266, choose Espressif 8266 and hit install (1.4.0) This package contains examples for NodeMCU 1.0 (ESP-12E Module).
+Now, go back and choose ”Project Examples”.
 There You’ll find arduino-blink.
 Start that one, remove all other platforms in platformio.ini than nodemcuv2 or just run;

 platformio run -e nodemcuv2 –target upload, more can be read in the .ini